 The nitrogen-packed bags ensure a longer shelf-life, and the beans are not as oily as others, so this coffee brand is great for your super-automatic espresso machine.

 Stone Street is a New Yorker coffee artisan popular amongst Wall Street and Brooklyn coffee connoisseurs.
-Their Sumatra Gayo dark roast is a top gourmet choice, grown in the highlands of Indonesia and noted for its heavy and rich body, herbal aroma, complex and bold flavor and syrupy smooth finish.
+Their Dark Sumatra Organic is a top gourmet choice, grown in the highlands of Indonesia and noted for its heavy and rich body, herbal aroma, complex and bold flavor and syrupy smooth finish.

 It is 100% organic; the beans are grown, harvested and processed naturally, without pesticides and chemicals.